JasxnNg/Systems-Game/DEVLOG.md

 and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes

+Jason Ng: 2024-01-05 2:05 PM
+worked on adding usernames to client and adding logic to handle the game
 ```